PostScripton/laravel-money/docs/quick_start.md

 ## Migrations

-Integer is preferred because of database performance, precision and so on.
+The integer type is **the only choice** because of database performance, precision and so on.
 The database makes more effort to work with DECIMAL, FLOAT, and DOUBLE types, bear in mind they may lose precision as well.

 > Using floating point numbers to represent monetary amounts is almost a crime © Robert Martin